Heikowi/HWIFileDownload/README.md

 	@end

-The app needs to hold an instance of the `HWIFileDownloader` that manages the download process. `HWIFileDownloader` provides methods for querying and controlling individual download processes.
+The app needs to hold an instance of the `HWIFileDownloader` that manages the download process. `HWIFileDownloader` provides methods for starting, querying and controlling individual download processes.

 	- (void)startDownloadWithDownloadIdentifier:(nonnull NSString *)aDownloadIdentifier
                                   fromRemoteURL:(nonnull NSURL *)aRemoteURL;